The Symmetric Tensor Product on the Drinfeld Centre of a Symmetric Fusion Category: The Symmetric Tensor Product

-for any $c\in\cat{A}$. \end{lem} \begin{proof} We prove one of the relations, the other is similar.
-Using both the conditions (Equation \ref{inclprojprops}) on the projection and inclusion in the first identity, we see that:
+\end{lem} \begin{proof} We prove one of the relations, the other is similar.
+Using both the conditions (Equation \ref{STinclprojprops}) on the projection and inclusion in the first identity to get the ring, we see that:

-using the fact that the loop is transparent to the $c$ strand in the second identity as they are both labelled by objects of $\cat{A}$, and the cloaking from Lemma \ref{cloaking} in the third equality. \end{proof}
+using the fact that the loop is transparent to the $a$-strand (as they are both labelled by objects of $\cat{A}$) in the second identity to push the loop down past the strand.
+The third equality using cloaking from Lemma \ref{STcloaking} to flip the crossings on the $a$-strand, while pushing the loop back up.
+The final equality comes from reverse of the step done in the first. \end{proof}